General Regulations for Students

-Welcome to the 2019–2020 school year at Dinwiddie Elementary School.
+Welcome to the 2020-2021 school year at Dinwiddie Elementary School.
 We are excited that you are a part of the Eagle Nest.
 We are proud of the fine students who have attended our school.
-It is here that we lay the foundation so that they become successful citizens and lifelong learners.
+It is here that we lay the foundation so that they become successful citizens and life-long learners.

 The vision of Dinwiddie Elementary School is to provide high quality education in a nurturing environment.
 We are preparing our students to meet the challenges of the future.

-We utilize all means available to meet the needs of every child.
+We utilize all resources available to meet the needs of every child.
 Parents, volunteers, and the business community are a vital part of our school and assist us as we provide for the education of children.
-Through everyone’s efforts, we seek to ensure a health, wholesome learning environment both physically and psychologically.
+Through everyone’s efforts, we seek to ensure a healthy, wholesome learning environment both physically and psychologically.

-Students are not permitted in the classroom prior to 8:15 a.m.
-During the time the buses are unloading, students are to go directly to their classroom.
-Students are the responsibility of the parent/guardian until 8:15 a.m.
+Students are not permitted in the classroom prior to 8:40am.
+Students are the responsibility of the parent/guardian prior to 8:40am.

-When arriving after 8:30 a.m., students and parents must enter through the front door and are to be signed in by the parent.
-They will be issued a “tardy” card to take to their classroom.
-When tardiness is necessary, written verification stating reasons for such, shall be presented upon arrival.
+When arriving after 8:55am, students enter through front door.
+They will notify office staff about their arrival and then report to class. * When tardiness is necessary, written verification stating reasons for such shall be presented upon arrival.

 Whenever a student rides a bus to school in the morning, he/she is expected to ride the bus in the afternoon.
-A change in transportation requires a note, fax, or e-mail sent requesting otherwise has been sent to school by the parent/guardian and approved by the main office no later than 2:50 p.m.
-A follow up phone call to make sure the office received the note is recommended.
+A change in transportation requires a note, fax, or email.
+Requests should be sent to school by the parent/ guardian and approved by the main office no later than 2:30pm.
+A follow up phone call to make sure the office received note is recommended.
 Children who do not have a note will be placed on the bus they normally ride.
-All arrangements need to be made prior to 2:50 p.m.
+All arrangements need to be made prior to 2:30pm.
 Phone calls are not acceptable for change in transportation.

 When students are brought to school or picked up at school by car, the entrance near the baseball field should be used.
 The school bus entrance area and the front circle should not be used for this purpose.
 This procedure will assist with the smooth flow of traffic in and out of the parking area.
 The visitor’s parking lot is also the area beside the baseball field.
 Please do not park in the front of the building.

 Parents can pull into the gravel lot on the side of the school to drop off students.
-While we prefer for parents to form a single line, parents can park in the center of the gravel lot to allow their child to walk across the crosswalk.
-Please see diagram and watch for pedestrians.
+Watch for pedestrians.

-If a child is picked up in the office prior to the 3:25 p.m. dismissal bell, an early dismissal will be given.
+Parents are to pull into the gravel lot on the side of the school to pick up students.
+If a child is picked up in the office prior to the 3:00pm dismissal bell, an early dismissal will be given.

-Whenever you need to bring your child to school, please do not leave him/her prior to 8:15 a.m.
-Our early arrival time is 8:15 a.m.
-The tardy bell is 8:30 a.m.
-The same applies to the afternoon.
-If your child is not riding the bus, please arrange for him/her to be picked up in the cafeteria/office at the close of school.
-We do not have personnel assigned to supervise children beyond 3:40 p.m.
+Whenever you need to bring your child to school, please do not leave him/her prior to 8:40am.
+Our early arrival time is 8:40am.
+The tardy bell is at 9:00am.
+We do not have personnel assigned to supervise children beyond 3:10 p.m.

-Parents picking up children after 3:15 p.m. must go to the pickup loop for vehicles to wait for their child.
+Parents picking up children after 3:10 p.m. must to the gravel lot to pick up their student.
 This is an effort to ensure your child is safe and secure.

-Parents are reminded that the front driveway is closed in the mornings until 9:00 a.m. and closed in the afternoons until 3:35 p.m.
-No students will be allowed to be dropped off or picked up in the front driveway during this time.

-Parents must use the gravel lot.
-Please do not park in areas marked for Fire Lane or Do Not Park at anytime.
+Parents are reminded that the front driveway is closed in the mornings until 9:30 A.M. and closed in the afternoons until 3:35.
+No students will be allowed to be dropped off or picked up in the front drive-way during this time.
+PARENTS MUST USE THE GRAVEL LOT. *Please do not park in areas marked for Fire Lane or do not park at any time.

 Parents are also reminded that the law regarding passing a school bus loading or unloading children also applies on school grounds.